 For information, go to huntley.il.us.

 On-site registration begins at 7 a.m.
-Sunday at the Raue Center For The Arts, 26 N. Williams St. The cost is $40 for the 5K run/walk, and $30 for the 1-mile fun run/walk.
+Sunday at the Raue Center for the Arts, 26 N. Williams St. The cost is $40 for the 5K run/walk and $30 for the one-mile fun run/walk.

-The 5K begins at 8 a.m., followed by the 1-mile run at 8:10 a.m.
-A kids 50-yard dash will be held at 8:45 a.m., and an awards ceremony onstage under the Raue marquee is planned for 9 a.m.
+The 5K begins at 8 a.m. followed by the one-mile run at 8:10 a.m.
+A kids 50-yard dash will be held at 8:45 a.m. and an awards ceremony onstage under the Raue marquee is planned for 9 a.m.

 For information, go to bit.ly/BobBlazierRun2022.

-5. The Woodstock Community Choir and the Crystal Lake Community Band both host spring concerts this Sunday.
+5. The Woodstock Community Choir and the Crystal Lake Community Band are both hosting spring concerts this Sunday.

 The Crystal Lake Community Band will hold its annual Spring Pops Concert at 4 p.m.
 Sunday at the Holiday Inn Hotel and Conference Center, 800 S. Route 31 in Crystal Lake.

-The concert will include a variety of musical styles, including light classical, marches, jazz selections and Broadway musical numbers.
+The concert will include a variety of musical styles, including light classical, marches, jazz selections and Broadway musicals numbers.
 The group’s big band also will perform three jazz standards.